 Moroccan Sultan Moulay Ismail had 500 wives, mostly captured from Europe, and forced 25,000 white slaves to build his enormous palace at Meknes.

 He killed an African slave just to try out a new hatchet.

 The Catholic Order "Trinitarians" or "Mathurins," collected alms to ransom slaves.

-When America became independent, it was no longer covered by the British extortion tribute payment to the Muslim pirates.
+When America became independent, it was no longer covered by the British extortion tribute payments to the Barbary coast pirates.